gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Defining custom tasks named `build`, `clean` or `check` when using the standard Gradle lifecycle plugins (e.g. the `base` plugin) has been deprecated.

+### Changes to methods of `LogLevel`

+All usages of methods of `org.gradle.api.logging.LogLevel` have been removed from Gradle codebase therefore all methods defined by that enum type have been deprecated.

 ## Potential breaking changes

 ### Model DSL changes